Becoming world champion during a civil war

 Yihdego was released after a day but he says it was a frightening experience as soldiers claimed he was 'junta', a term used by government forces for Tigrayan fighters and anyone working with them.

-"20 soldiers came to my house in the middle of the night," he told BBC Sport Africa.
+"Twenty soldiers came to my house in the middle of the night," he told BBC Sport Africa.

 "They accused me of supporting the Tigray People's Liberation Front, sending Tigrayan athletes abroad, and storing dollars at home.